ivy-nguyen12/Airline_Reviews_Analysis/README.md

 - Final Report PDF: `Reports/Airline_Reviews_Analysis_Project_Report.pdf`

 ## What I Learned
-- Preprocessing has a significant impact on tree model performance, especially with class imbalance
+- Preprocessing and class balancing have major impact on model performance
-- Label encoding is effective when there’s ordinal meaning in categorical variables
+- Label encoding works well for structured, ordinal-style categorical variables
-- SMOTE can boost minority class precision without harming overall accuracy
+- SMOTE enhances performance without overfitting on minority class
-- Tree-based models are intuitive but benefit greatly from tuning and structured input
+- Tree-based models are highly interpretable and improve significantly with tuning

 ## What I Plan to Improve
 - Apply other ensemble models like XGBoost or Gradient Boosting for comparison